ewolf/spiderpup/doc/learning_spiderpup.md

 http://localhost:3000/examples/components_and_state.html

-Each component has its own state object attached to it which contains a data object.
-Components can be defined with default data values.
-These defaults can be overridden when the component is placed into the dom.
-The data object has a get and a set method attached to it.

-The `calculate` section of an element has functions that are called when the elements are placed or refreshed and the values applied to the particular element attribute.
-These functions take the component state as their argument.
+Each instance of component has its own state object.
+That state object has a data field that is populated with a copy of the data from the component definition section.
+That data can be overridden at component placement.

+The instance state is passed to `calculate` functions as the only argument.

 YAML file *.../spiderpup/www/recipes/examples/components_and_state.yaml*
 ```